markpmlim/SimpleVideoPlayer/Readme.md

 There are 2 versions.
 The first version configures the AVPlayerItemVideoOutput object with a pixel format of *kCVPixelFormatType_32BGRA*.
 The *updateTexture* function of its Renderer object is simpler compared to the corresponding function of the iOS version.
 The code of the fragment shader is much simpler.

-The second version tell the AVPlayerItem object to instantiate a CVPixelBuffer object backed by a BiPlanar ioSurface.
-The video player must be configured wtih a different set of pixelBufferAttributes.
+The second version informs the AVPlayerItem object to instantiate a CVPixelBuffer object backed by a BiPlanar ioSurface.
+The video player must be configured wtih a different set of *pixelBufferAttributes*.
 The *updateTextures* function has to be modified extensively since the 2 corresponding functions of macOS OpenGL, *CVOpenGLTextureCacheCreate* and *CVOpenGLTextureCacheCreateTextureFromImage* can not be used to instantiate the luminance and chrominance textures.
 The recommendation is to use the function *CGLTexImageIOSurface2D*.
 According to Apple's documentation, only textures of type GL_TEXTURE_RECTANGLE are supported (reference 6).

 <br />
 <br />